 Miriam Coronel Ferrer

-For years, Miriam has led national and international peace building initiatives.
-She co-founded in October 2005 the Sulong CARHRIHL, a national network of organizations promoting the observance of the Comprehensive Agreement on Respect for Human Rights and International Humanitarian Law, serving as its lead convener.
-Thanks to her efforts, the Sulong CARHRIHL facilitated the drafting of the National Action Plan on the United Nations Security Council Resolution 1325 on Women and Peacebuilding that ultimately became adopted by the Philippines Government in 2010.
+Additionally, Miriam founded the Sulong Comprehensive Agreement on Respect for Human Rights and International Humanitarian Law (Sulong CARHRIHL).
+Following this, the Sulong CARHRIHL facilitated the drafting of the National Action Plan on the United Nations Security Council Resolution 1325 on Women and Peacebuilding that ultimately became adopted by the Philippines Government in 2010.

 In 2018, Miriam became the United Nation’s Standby Team; a selected group of experts that can be deployed to provide advice to United Nations officials during and following conflict.